TITLE: Illumination Project Coordinator

 The Illumination Project Coordinator manages and provides project oversight for the Illumination Project.
 The project is PCC’s innovative student leadership and education program designed to foster a climate of equality, compassion, justice, and respect for all people in the PCC academic community and the community at large.
 The Illumination Project uses interactive social justice theater as a venue for Student Educators and audience members to join together to rehearse ways to challenge racism, sexism, heterosexism and other forms of oppression and problems.

-- Coordinate and implement recruitment, screening, interview, and selection of volunteer student educators who write and perform plays on campus and in the community.
+- Coordinates and implements recruitment, screening, interviews, and selection of volunteer student educators who write and perform plays on campus and in the community.

-- Oversee the development and writing of plays created by student educators.
-Coordinate, schedule and direct rehearsal process and performances.
+- Oversees the development and writing of plays created by student educators.
+Coordinates, schedules and directs rehearsal process and performances.

-- Coordinate outreach and marketing of Illumination Project to on and off campus partners such as local area high schools, other colleges/universities, and community groups.
-Organize and develop printed promotional material such as posters, handbills, flyers, brochures.
+- Coordinates outreach and marketing of Illumination Project to on and off campus partners such as local area high schools, other colleges/universities, and community groups.
+Organizes and develops printed promotional material such as posters, handbills, flyers, and brochures.

-- In conjunction with faculty members develop and regularly update educational materials to be used as companion curriculum by classroom instructors whose classes attend the Illumination Project performances.
+- In conjunction with faculty members develops and regularly updates educational materials to be used as companion curriculum by classroom instructors whose classes attend the Illumination Project performances.

-- Serve as liaison to campus, community and regional organizations for the Illumination Project.
-Provide direction and coordination of campus wide events that support the goals of the Illumination Project.
-Coordinate the development of a training video and curriculum for distribution to other college/universities to replicate program.
+- Serves as liaison to campus, community and regional organizations for the Illumination Project.
+Provides direction and coordination of campus wide events that support the goals of the Illumination Project.
+Coordinates the development of a training video and curriculum for distribution to other college/universities to replicate program.

-- Initiate and coordinate the development of grant proposals and solicit donations that support the goals of the Illumination Project in collaboration with the PCC Grants Office and the PCC Foundation.
-Coordinate data gathering and reporting for end of year report and on grants received.
+- Initiates and coordinates the development of grant proposals and solicits donations that support the goals of the Illumination Project in collaboration with the PCC Grants Office and the PCC Foundation.
+Coordinates data gathering and reporting for end of year report and on grants received.

-- Plan, implement, and monitor budget expenditures for the Illumination Project in cooperation with Sylvania Women’s Resource Center Coordinator.
+- Plans, implements, and monitors budget expenditures for the Illumination Project in cooperation with Sylvania Women’s Resource Center Coordinator.